simonski/aoc/README.md

 This houses my Advent of Code [https://adventofcode.com/](https://adventofcode.com/) attempts, in go.

+You can Install, Run and Extend it

 ## Install

 If you just want to run it, do this

     go get github.com/simonski/aoc

-## Building

-If you want to build it yourself, try this
+Or build it yourself

     git clone github.com/simonski/aoc.git
     cd aoc
-    make all
+    make

 This will build `$GOBIN/aoc` which you can then type `aoc` on and play with.

 ## Runnning

-Once you've got it, run it like so
+Type

     aoc

-After that, have a look at the puzzles

-    aoc list

 A completed year/day combo will show up as a green star.
 If the puzzle has a visualisation it will show as a yellow star.

-Let's run 2020, day 1
+Run 2020, day 1

     aoc run 2020 01